 In October 2022 he completed his Class 3 chef course in Grantham.
 Since completing training, Hervin has attended several exercises with the highlight being a deployment to Sennelager, Germany in September 2023.
 In Germany he was employed in the 24hr operational kitchen and subsequently deployed to a tented field kitchen with the responsibility of feeding over 60 soldiers 3 meals a day in what was a deliberately demanding wartime scenario.
 He performed so well he was awarded the Bradley Shield for his professionalism, dedication, and positivity throughout the exercise.

-Hervin says: “Serving my country is deeply fulfilling and at the same time gaining unique experiences and opportunities to travel alongside likeminded soldiers who will be friends for life.”
+Hervin said: “Serving my country is deeply fulfilling and at the same time gaining unique experiences and opportunities to travel alongside likeminded soldiers who will be friends for life.”

 In September 2024 Hervin was selected for promotion and completed the demanding 2-week Army Leadership and Development Programme (ALDP) course.
 Although admittedly out his comfort zone, he performed well and was promoted to Lance Corporal in October 2024.